eeshvardasikcm/insight-for-good-platform-adk/demo/nectar-of-goodness.md

 ## Community Garden Demo: Nectar in the Urban Oasis

 ### Honing in on the **Community Garden Project** as the ideal scenario
 This use case possibly embodies the "Insights for Good" philosophy by taking a tangible, localized initiative and extracting its inherent positivity.
-For the Hackathon, Eeshvar Das require a probable candidate demo.
+For the Hackathon, Eeshvar Das requires a probable candidate demo.

 ### The Scenario: From Barren Plot to Blooming Goodness